getreu/tp-note/doc/source/tp-note--manual.md

 This is certainly true.
 As far as I am concerned, I am not good at logistics.
 For me having all documents and notes in one little machine is a blessing.

-To illustrate how to work with _Tp-Note_ here my most common workflows.
+The following sections illustrate how to work with _Tp-Note_ with my most common workflows.